BSN-Spartan/Meta-Transaction/README.md

 ### Offline Signature Program

 This contract provides an offline signature package.
 Developers can use the offline signature program to sign the meta transaction.
-This program is running by Node.js, and developers can generate the signature in the command prompt by follow steps:
+This program is running by Node.js, and developers can generate the signature in the command prompt through the following steps:

 1. Install Node.js in the system and check the version: